willtanoe/fl-ann-ids-cicids2017/README.md

 | Web Attack | 0.1197 | 0.6274 |
 | **Macro F1** | **0.3548** | **0.5735** |

-FedProx improves macro F1 by **61.5%** over FedAvg.
-The most significant gains are on DoS Slowhttptest and Web Attack, both of which were entirely undetected by FedAvg.
+In an earlier comparison experiment, FedProx improved Macro F1 by 61.5% over the FedAvg baseline, with the largest gains observed on minority attack classes such as DoS Slowhttptest and Web Attack.

 ### Confusion Matrix